aecepoglu/tetris-engine/README.md

 How to Run
 ------------

-Simply use named-pipes for connecting your bot to the engine
+Simply use named-pipes for connecting your bot to the engine.
+If you don't want to run Grunt, you can download [here](https://bitbucket.org/aecepoglu/tetris-engine/downloads)

     # open a terminal
     cd /path/to/tetris-engine
-    npm install; grunt;
+    npm install
+	grunt
     mkfifo from-engine;
     mkfifo to-engine
     node_modules/.bin/electron ./ < to-engine | tee from-engine